luukvbaal/nnn.nvim/README.md

 		next = "<C-w>w",
 		prev = "<C-w>W",
 	},
-	buflisted = false,   -- wether or not nnn buffers show up in the bufferlist quitcd = "tcd",      -- or "cd" / "lcd", command to run if quitcd file is found }
+	buflisted = false,   -- whether or not nnn buffers show up in the bufferlist quitcd = "tcd",      -- or "cd" / "lcd", command to run if quitcd file is found offset = false,      -- whether or not to write position offset to tmpfile(for use in preview-tui) }
 ```